Columbia University to host discussion on campus sexual assault prevention

 NEW YORK (WABC) -- Dr. Jen Ashton, ABCNews' Chief Medical Correspondent, is moderating a discussion on Tuesday night at Columbia University about a new book on campus sexual assault prevention.

-The book, "Sexual Citizens: A Landmark Study of Sex, Power, and Assault on Campus" is based on a multi-million dollar research project called a "moonshot" on how to solve this epidemic.
+The book, "Sexual Citizens: A Landmark Study of Sex, Power, and Assault on Campus" is based on a multi-million dollar research project called "Moonshot" on how to solve this epidemic.

 Columbia University started the project in 2014, which went directly to students across campus to hear their thoughts and stories.